SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Amazon_OpenSearch_Service.md

 > [!IMPORTANT]
 > Ensure your server version is compatible for OpenSearch.
 Cube will display `Elasticsearch/OpenSearch` instead of `Elasticsearch` if your server is compatible.
 >
-> Since TLS will be enabled, the `DB Server` must be the full url, starting with https and ending with the port.
+> Since TLS will be enabled on AWS, the `DB Server` must be the full url, starting with https and ending with the port.
 For Amazon OpenSearch Service this means port 443, for example: `https://search-mydomain-123456798.eu-north-1.es.amazonaws.com:443/`

 ![Create Domain](~/user-guide/images/Amazon_OpenSearch_CubeConfig.png)

 ## Restart the entire DMS

-Restart the entire DMS for the configuration can take place.
+Restart the entire DMS so the configuration can take place.

-## Verify that the DMS is using the database
+## (Optional) Verify that the DMS is using the database

 Open the `OpenSearch Dashboards URL` which will redirect you to your dashboard (equivalent of Kibana for Elasticsearch).